A Los Angeles County home under construction

 Plan-check timelines in Burbank vary with the season, the department’s workload, and how complete the submittal is.
 A straightforward interior remodel typically moves faster than an addition that touches setbacks, design standards, or an equestrian-district consideration, and any resubmittals add time.
 We do not quote a guaranteed number of days — anyone who does is guessing.

 What we can promise is a clean first submittal.
-Because the builder has worked through Burbank’s process before, plans go in complete and answerable, which is the single biggest lever on how quickly a permit clears.
+Because we have worked through Burbank’s process before, plans go in complete and answerable, which is the single biggest lever on how quickly a permit clears.
 We confirm the current expectations with the City for your specific project before we set a schedule.

 Burbank questions, answered

-- In most cases, yes.
+In most cases, yes.
 ADUs are permitted across much of Burbank under state ADU law and the City’s local standards, though lot size, setbacks, and neighborhood context — especially in the Rancho or the hills — shape what fits.
-The firm we co-own confirms feasibility with the City before committing to a design.
+We confirm feasibility with the City before committing to a design.

 What we build in Burbank

-Explore the services our partner firm self-performs, or head back to the full service area.
+Explore the services we self-perform with our own crews, or head back to the full service area.

 Planning a build in Burbank?

-Talk directly to the builder who knows Burbank’s neighborhoods and Building Division process firsthand.
-We walk you through scope, timeline, and a fair-market price — no middleman, no markup.
+Talk directly to the contractor who knows Burbank’s neighborhoods and Building Division process firsthand.
+We walk you through scope, timeline, and a detailed, line-item estimate.
+Free consultation.